tdotdev/smokers-dilemma/README.md

 # smokers-dilemma
-Implementation of the classic concurrency problem, the "Smoker's Dilemma"
+Implementation of a classic concurrency problem, the "Smoker's Dilemma"